-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 Wait, I thought William hadn’t responded to her all day?

-“He responded late asf (as fuck),” she said.
+“He responded late asf [as fuck],” she said.

 All right.